MetapherLab/Firefox-Portable-Updater/README.md

 2. **Python 3.x** installed.
 3. **7-Zip** installed (The script needs `7z.exe` to extract the installers) or **7-Zip console executable**.

-Here is the updated Markdown section.
-You can simply append this to the end of your `README.md` or place it before the "Changelog" section.

 ## 📦 Building a Standalone EXE